ahlamahme/Interview_detection_project/README.md

 ## How to start
-Using any IDE to run python and install all required packages and then run app.py
+Using any IDE to run python and install all required packages and then clone the repo and just run app.py